circleci/circleci-docs/jekyll/_docs/ssh-build.md

 by offering a different ssh key with `ssh -i`.
 See the next section if you need a hand figuring out which key is being offered.

+##### Ensure your build started after you added key to github

+You won't be able to log in to builds that started before you added your key to github.
+Even if those builds are still waiting for you to ssh.
+You have to restart the build.

 ##### Ensure that you're offering the correct key to circle

 If you've verified that you can authenticate with github as the correct